Efficient Interaction-Aware Interval Analysis of Neural Network Feedback Loops: Numerical Experiments

 for each $\bfd\in\{x,y\}$ with $k_p=k_v=5$ and $r=0.5$.
-The neural network was trained by gathering data from an offline MPC control policy for the leader only ($N=1$).
-The offline policy minimized a quadratic cost aimed at stabilizing to the origin while avoiding a circular obstacle centered at $(4,4)$ with radius $2.25$, implemented as a hard constraint with $33\%$ padding and a slack variable.
+The neural network was trained using data from an offline MPC policy for the leader only ($N=1$).
+The offline policy minimized a quadratic cost stabilizing to the origin while avoiding a circular obstacle centered at $(4,4)$ with radius $2.25$, implemented as a hard constraint with $33\%$ padding and a slack variable.